 Research

-Our programs are evidence-based, that is they are rooted in positive psychology - the science of wellbeing.
+All our programs are evidence-based and rooted in positive psychology - the science of wellbeing.

 Our Theory of Change: Building Capacity through Participation